ibbles/LearningUnreal/Procedural Content Generation PCG.md

 ## Attribute Noise

-Apply noise to a particular point attribute.
+Apply noise to a particular point attribute [(5)](https://youtu.be/Uc8TGLIeNT0?t=394).
-Have a set of operators that can be applied between the source attribute value and the noise value:
+Have a set of operators that can be applied between the source attribute value and the noise value [(5)](https://youtu.be/Uc8TGLIeNT0?t=506):
+- Set
 - Minimum
 - Maximum
 - Add